kristianmandrup/graphql-constraint-directive/README.md

 ```

 First your `createPost` mutation resolver applies directive constraints on input object.
-It can then call `createPostModel` to create an in-memory Post model, validate it and then save it to the typeorm store.
+It can then call `createPostModel` to create an in-memory `Post` model, `validate` it and then `save` it to the typeorm storage repository.

 ```js
 const createPostModel = async ({title, text}) {